 Not every type of merger or acquisition needs an investment bank to shepherd it through, however, and more and more companies have been electing to run the M&A process on their own, without the assistance of an external advisor like an investment bank.

 Since the financial crisis, the large investment bank has become the source of some suspicion when it comes to handling large scale M&A. Since banks like Goldman advise on M&A deals and trade, some executives view them with distrust.
-Smaller banks that don’t trade may be seen to have fewer potential conflicts of interest when it comes to their advisory work.
+Smaller banks that don’t trade, such as Qatalyst, may be seen to have fewer potential conflicts of interest when it comes to their advisory work.

 Qatalyst, which focuses on technology, handled the sales of OpenTable (to Priceline) and LinkedIn (to Microsoft), while Centerview Partners, which focuses more on consumer products and pharma, handled the sales of Kraft Foods (to Heinz) and Lorillard (to Reynolds American).

 Qatalyst, in particular, became famous for generating higher-than-average premiums for its specific type of client — and of course, as a result, the firm likely is able to further attract some of the most high-profile clients, creating a self-reinforcing cycle.